PongoEngine/famuz/README.md

 <img src="./famous.png" height="200"  align="right">

 # Famuz
-> A modular music format for famous compositions.
+> A Modular Music Format for famous compositions.

+Famuz is a programming language that compiles to Midi.
+The goal of this project is to create music from atomic musical definitions.

 ## Basic Syntax